WPTravelteam/wp-travel/readme.txt

 Fixes:

-* WP Travel Notice label text updated.
-* Console error fixes in field editor.
 * Show / Hide Bank Detail on checkout page.
 Displaying Bank Detail field on payment mode change.
+* Fixed trip date is not being able to add from admin when adding new booking.
+* Console error fixes in field editor.
 * Payment status wating for voucher on booking only.
 * Review reply link not working fixes.
+* Offer sign not showing for multiple pricing.
 * Coupon tab multiple icon on tab label.
+* WP Travel Notice label text updated.

 = 2.0.0 =
 Release Date: 14th May, 2019